Anurag-singh-RBU/Planet-Shadyxui/README.md

 ## Required Dependencies

-To use this component, you need:
+To use this component , you need:

 | Package                    | Purpose                                  |
 |----------------------------|------------------------------------------|